kauri-io/Content/Kauri/3box-comments-tutorial.md

 Before we continue, let's take a quick look at how the 3Box Comments Plugin actually works.

 The plugin handles two key features, user profile generation and comment storage.
 It connects to a [`3box`](https://metamask.github.io/metamask-docs/API_Reference/Ethereum_Provider) instance and an [`ethereum`](https://metamask.github.io/metamask-docs/API_Reference/Ethereum_Provider) instance (either injected by a browser wallet like [MetaMask](https://metamask.io/) or created by a tool like [Web3](https://github.com/ethereum/web3.js)) to automatically create a [3Box Profile](https://docs.3box.io/build/web-apps/profiles) linked to the user's Ethereum wallet.
-The `3box` and `ethereum` instances should exist globally within your application, so your users will only need to authenticate once.
+The `3box` and `ethereum` instances should exist globally within your application, so your users only need to authenticate once.
 The plugin then opens a websocket connection via `3box` to stream comments to/from a 3Box database.
 Users can manage and control all of their comments and data on the [3Box Hub](https://3box.io/hub).

 The Comments Plugin can be created in [a few different ways](https://docs.3box.io/build/plugins/comments#2-choose-your-authentication-pattern), depending on when and how your instances of `ethereum` and `3box` are initialized.
 For the best possible user experience, `ethereum` and `3box` should both be initialized either before or after the Comments component is [mounted](https://docs.3box.io/build/plugins/comments#2-choose-your-authentication-pattern).
-It's possible to use the component without initializing an instance of `3box`, but users will have to re-authenticate on each page using the plugin.
+It's possible to use the component without initializing an instance of `3box`, but users have to re-authenticate on each page using the plugin.
 More information about the different initialization and authentication flows is available on the [documentation page](https://docs.3box.io/build/plugins/comments) for the plugin.

 ## Let's Get Down to Business

 Now that we've covered the internals, let's get started with our demo application.
-We're going to start by modifying `src/App.js`.
+We start by modifying `src/App.js`.
 We don't need of React's demo code in `src/App.js`, so go ahead and delete the file's contents.

 ### Creating an App Component

-First, we'll create a basic [React component](https://reactjs.org/docs/react-component.html) to hold the contents of our app.
+First, we create a basic [React component](https://reactjs.org/docs/react-component.html) to hold the contents of our app.
 There's nothing special here, we're just setting things up:

 ```js
 // src/App.js